-Issue Impact on Other Neighbourhood Plan NP character consequences Response 9 Objective and Policy Response Work with BCC and support SuDs proposals as set out in the Landscape Analysis Response Large industrial sheds along Walsall Road - Lack of boundary treatment along Walsall Road and design of front elevation Creates a hard boundary to Walsall Road and the scale and mass of the front elevation does not reflect the suburban houses or landscaping in the wider area.
-This is a gateway site - the industrial buildings dominate.
+Issue Impact on character Other consequences Neighbourhood Plan Response NP Objective and Policy Response greenery along the streets. surface water run off . discourage further loss of front gardens.
+Work with BCC and support SuDs proposals as set out in the Landscape Analysis Large industrial sheds along Walsall Road - Lack of boundary treatment along Walsall Road and design of front elevation boundary to Walsall Road and the scale and mass of the front elevation does not reflect the This is a gateway site - the industrial buildings dominate.
 Contributes to the sense that Walsall Road is an urban motorway that people need to get through to access the M6 or the city centre.
-Set a policy framework for development along Walsall Road CO 4 NPP 4, 13 Decline in quality of public parks at Perry Park, Perry Hall Park, Turnberry Park and Kingsdown Park Perry Park used to have a boating lake and be a destination for locals - the open spaces around the stadium feel neglected and there is little community activity in the park.
-Turnberry Park and Kingsdown Park - lack of investment - the community are working to improve Turnberry Park.
-Public open spaces that were community focal points are not used by the community (Perry Hall Park is faring better than Perry Park) Turnberry Park has problems with drainage plans by the Environment Agency to use the park as a flood alleviation scheme should provide opportunities for investment.
-Kingsdown Park is neglected. community in the future use of the parks (Kingsdown and Turnberry Parks in CO 1,2, 7 NPP 2, 3, 4, 5, 6 Loss of trees, street trees and grass verges BCC have a tree replacement policy now but trees lost over CO 2 NPP 2, 3, 4, 6
+Set a policy framework for development along Walsall Road CO 4 NPP 4, 13 Decline in quality of public parks at Perry Park, Perry Hall Park, Turnberry Park and Kingsdown Park - than Perry Park) Turnberry Park has problems with drainage - plans by the Environment Agency to use the park as a CO 1,2, 7 NPP 2, 3, 4, 5, 6